hanumasaikrish21/AirlineManagement_CC_Summer_Project/README.md

 *     cd backend
 *     npm install

-Use the following command to start the frontend part: if(the terminal shoes 8 vulnerabilities found)then run
+Use the following command to start the frontend part:if(the terminal shoes 8 vulnerabilities found)then run if(the terminal shoes 8 vulnerabilities found)then run
 *     cd frontend
 *     npm start